Dry / Watery and Eyelid Disorder Management

-Management: In this case, discontinue contact lens wear until the condition is clear, eye medications were prescribed to prevent corneal infection and acute corneal ulcer which can lead to loss of vision and blindness.
+Management: In this case, contact lens wear was discontinued until the condition was cleared up, eye medications were prescribed to prevent corneal infection and acute corneal ulcer which can lead to loss of vision and blindness.
 During the treatment, the symptoms were gone in a few days but the signs fluctuate over 1 week, possibly due to various factors.
 The condition was under-controlled and almost fully recovered after 10 days.
-However, eye medications are required to use regularly for dryness.
+However, eye medications were required to use regularly for dryness.
 Other dry eye treatments were discussed to minimise the recurrency and reliance on the eye medications.

-Guide: Local experienced therapeutic optometrists with sufficient equipment and tools are the best practitioners to treat and mange of dry eyes and their related eye diseases.
-The causes of dry eyes are multi-factorial and the symptoms and signs can vary from cases to cases.
-Some cases with severe signs can have no or minimal symptoms; while some cases with severe symptoms can have minimal signs.
-Some cases can be very simple and easily resolved; while some cases can be complicated which require number of visits to try different therapies.
+Guide: Local experienced therapeutic optometrists with sufficient equipment and tools are the best practitioners to treat and manage dry eyes and their related eye diseases.
+The causes of dry eyes are multi-factorial and the symptoms and signs can vary from case to case.
+Some cases with severe signs can have none or minimal symptoms; while some cases with severe symptoms can have minimal signs.
+Some cases can be very simple and easily resolved; while some cases can be very complicated which require number of visits to try different therapies.
 Therefore, patience and trust are required to go through the process.
-Seeking opinion from different practitioners might end up starting the journey again which usually cost extra time and fees, increase confusion because different practitioners have different experience, view and perspective.
+Seeking opinion from different practitioners might end up starting the journey again which usually cost extra time and fees, increase confusion because different practitioners have different knowledge, experience, views and perspectives.

 Dry Eyes Treated By Blocking Tear Drainage

 Patient: Middle aged female, multifocal monthly disposable contact lens wearer for many years.
 (AH61)